Windows Explorer Clean Up: Remove OneDrive and Creative Cloud Files

 Guide for Windows 10 and Windows 11.
 The big software houses fight for market share.
 Therefore, they try with all their might to stay in the user’s field of vision.
 For example, Microsoft and Adobe have each placed an annoying link in the Windows Explorer side menu.
 This article will show you how to remove the links easily and permanently.

-I don’t need the cloud services from Microsoft and Adobe.
-Therefore, I find these, yet very prominent menu items to cloud storage, very annoying.
-If your explorer resembles the next picture and you don’t use these two links either, then this article is for you.
+I don’t need Microsoft and Adobe’s cloud services.
+So I find these very prominent menu items for cloud storage very annoying.
+If your Explorer looks like the next picture and you don’t use these two links either, then this article is for you.

 I also wrote a similar tutorial for Remove 3D Objects folder.